Giant trevally: Relationship to humans

+Artisanal and commercial fisheries

 The giant trevally has been used by humans since prehistoric times, with the oldest known records of the capture of this species by Hawaiians, whose culture held the fish in high regard.
 The ulua, as the fish is known to Hawaiians, was likened to a fine man and strong warrior, which was the cause of a ban on women eating the species in antiquity.
 The species was often used in Hawaiian religious rites, and took the place of a human sacrifice when none was available.
 Culturally, the fish was seen as a god, and treated as gamefish which commoners could not hunt.
 There are many mentions of ulua in Hawaiian proverbs, all generally relating to the strength and warrior-like qualities of the fish.
 The Hawaiians considered the fish to be of excellent quality, with white, firm flesh.
 Despite this, intrusions of giant trevally into modern-day fishponds used by Hawaiians for rearing fish are unwelcome; being a predator, it eats more than it is worth at market.

 The giant trevally is of high importance to modern fisheries throughout its range, although quantifying the amounts taken is very difficult due to the lack of fishery statistics kept in most of these countries.
 Hawaii has the best-kept statistics, where the 1998 catch consisted of 10,194 pounds of giant trevally worth around US$12,000.
 Historically, the species has been taken in far greater numbers, and has been an important food, market and game fish since the early 1900s.
 However, their exploitation has seen the landings of the species decrease by over 84% since the turn of the century, declining from 725,000 lb to 10,000 lb in recent catches.
 FAO statistics of the Asian region record catches between 4,000 and 10,000 tonnes between 1997 and 2007, although this excludes most fisheries which are not monitored or do not discriminate between trevally species.
 The giant trevally is commercially caught by a number of methods, including hook and line, handlines, gill nets and other types of artisanal traps.
 The species has also successfully been bred for aquaculture purposes in Taiwan.
 It is sold at market fresh, frozen, salted, and smoked, and as fishmeal and oil.